Cost to Tile a Bathroom

 Natural Vs Man-made Tiles

 Natural stone tiles are timeless.
-They have been favourites for a long time and are unlikely to go out of style.
-Most types of natural stone need to be sealed to prevent water damage and staining.
-They are also often more expensive.
-Choosing natural stone tiles is usually a choice based on how they look.
+Most types of natural stone need to be sealed to prevent water damage and staining, and they are also often more expensive than other tiles.

 Your choices of natural stone tiles are: